 Students take a design studio during every semester of the professional curriculum.
 The design studio is the core of our curriculum work, where students design projects over an extended period of time.
 To work on these projects, you will be assigned a desk/workstation of your own.
 This desk will become your primary work place and no one else’s.
 The studio and your workstation are secure, and you will have access to your workspace 24 hours a day, seven days a week.

 Our students are required to participate in professional internships to gain valuable experience working in the profession.
 Our well-connected faculty and well-placed alumni help facilitate these internship opportunities and are available to offer guidance and assistance.

 We offer opportunities for you to study off campus and abroad, as well.
 Our faculty lead field trips and excursions to nearby attractions and national and regional interior design conferences, and our third- and fourth-year students have the option to visit a major city each spring, where they can enjoy the cultural offerings of a metropolitan environment and meet with principals and designers at prestigious architecture and interior design firms in cities such as San Francisco, New York, Chicago, and Washington, D.C.
 You can travel abroad and receive course credit through several academic programs abroad offered through the College of Art & Design and LSU, including programs in South Africa, China, Germany, and the Netherlands.

 LSU School of Interior Design alumni work in all areas of the profession in cities across the country, including New Orleans, Houston, Dallas, Chicago, San Francisco, New York, and Washington, D.C.
 Interior design alumni frequently visit the college to serve as jurors during final reviews or to lead workshops or educational seminars.
-Thanks, in part, to our alumni network, more than 93 percent of our students are employed within six months of graduation.
+Thanks, in part, to our alumni network, the majority of our students are employed within six months of graduation.